joeonisick/JoeOnisickBot/README.md

 ## Contributing

-Contirubtions to this project are welcome.
+Contributions to this project are welcome.
 Be warned in advance that the project owner is clueless as to how to manage a project.
 If you'd like to contribute you may have to coach him through the process.
 By coach I mean, treat him like a very dumb child.

 ## Versioning